Nicholas-Simafranca/Super_Learner_Wild_Fire/README.md

 ## Folder Structure

-These folders contain the complete end-to-end coding used in this project.
+These folders contain the complete end-to-end coding workflow used in this project.

 ### /Data Manipulation
 This folder contains the data manipulation.
 Codes are organized according to three different file names in which reproducible processes were carried out: